Xcel Brands, Inc. (XELB) CEO Robert D'Loren on Q4 2019 Results - Earnings Call Transcript

 Going forward, we believe our highly leverageable operating model, including our proprietary technologies, design, production and supply chain platform provides us with significant competitive advantages.
 Our focus remains on expanding distribution of our brands through interactive TV, digital media, wholesale and direct-to-consumer sales of our products with the goal of being everywhere our customer shop.
 At the same time, we will continue to look for a dynamic consumer lifestyle brand that are strategic and synergistic to add to our portfolio, such as the Halston Heritage acquisition we made in Q1 2019 and the Longaberger brand, which we acquired a 50% interest in during Q4 2019.

 Our Halston Heritage Premium Retail Distribution license business did well under our current licensee in 2019.
-We launched the a Longaberger brand on QVC in November 2019 within weeks of our acquisition, as well as introducing it online in a peer-to-peer digital model.
+We launched the Longaberger brand on QVC in November 2019 within weeks of our acquisition, as well as introducing it online in a peer-to-peer digital model.

-And based on preliminary results from both channels, we believe this addition to our brand portfolio begin to return a very strong ROIC starting in 2020.
+And based on preliminary results from both channels, we believe this addition to our brand portfolio begin to return a very strong ROI starting in 2020.
 In these difficult times, we are happy to be able to offer people across our country a way to generate extra income through our next generation peer-to-peer social selling platform.
 Also, these acquisitions diversify our distribution and category expertise.

 Now let's take a closer look at our operations by distribution channel.
 Our interactive television business performed well in 2019 with our brands effectively performing on plan at QVC for the year.
 We also executed a successful collaboration with New Balance on QVC during 2019.

 Looking ahead to 2020, our strongest brand in our interactive television business continues to be the Isaac Mizrahi brand.
-We have already started taking actions to grow the business with QVC and 20-20, including launching new categories and increasing Isaac's appearances.
+We have already started taking actions to grow the business with QVC in 2020, including launching new categories and increasing Isaac's appearances.

 At the same time, we are currently working towards transitioning our H by Halston business from a direct-to-retail license with QVC to a wholesale model in the latter half of 2020.
 More to come on this in future quarters.
 Of course, this all depends how the events of COVID-19 fully unfold.

 In our licensing business, we continue to grow and manage our portfolio of over 60 licensees across our brands.
-Most significantly we have been successful in developing a business in ancillary categories that have signed over 10 new categories for C. Wonder with distribution at Wal-Mart, most of which were slated to launch for Fall 2020, but maybe slightly delayed due to the recent events.
+Most significantly we have been successful in developing a business in ancillary categories and have signed over 10 new categories for C. Wonder with distribution at Wal-Mart, most of which were slated to launch for Fall 2020, but maybe slightly delayed due to the recent events.

-Also, we have retained Blank Rome to advise us on all of the various COVID-19 release programs and have created a newsletter to keep our licenses informed the best practices as it relates to these programs.
-Additionally, in 2019, we develop and launch successful collaborations with Target for their 20-year retrospective Sesame Street for their 50th anniversary and with New Balance at QVC.
-Also, we are currently working on a capsule collection with Crayola [ph] as well as a collaboration between Halston and Studio 54, both of which we hope to launch in 2021.
+Also, we have retained Blank Rome to advise us on all of the various COVID-19 release programs and have created a newsletter to keep our licensees informed of best practices as it relates to these programs.
+Additionally, in 2019, we developed and launch successful collaborations with Target for their 20-year retrospective, Sesame Street for their 50th anniversary and with New Balance at QVC.
+Also, we are currently working on a capsule collection with [Crayola] [ph] as well as a collaboration between Halston and Studio 54, both of which we hope to launch in 2021.

 In our wholesale apparel business, our design, merchandising and sourcing teams continue their strong performance in 2019, especially with the execution of our products.
 Based on our new collections and excellent sales team performance, we were able to place our brands in 12 new retail accounts, including Saks and Macy's in the United States and El Palacio in Mexico, and successfully launched our C. Wonder brand on walmart.com in February of 2020.
 In fact, we had great momentum in our wholesale business before the COVID-19 pandemic hit us all.